Back to overview

 Boost startup success with developing team dynamics

-At imec.istart we have witnessed more than 250 startups trying to launch and scale their business.
-Because co-founder and team issues have proven to be a real gamechanger, we have clinical psychologist Karlijn Koek as a full-time Team Dynamics & Leadership Officer.
+Because co-founder and team issues have proven to be a real gamechanger, we have Karlijn Koek , a start-up psychologist and conflict mediator, fulltime onboard to guide teams when they need it.
 She helps the startups in our acceleration program to create, strengthen and reinforce successful team dynamics.
 She sets up customized workshops and coaching sessions on topics like leadership, conflict management, personal growth, mental health and communication.

 Finding a co-founder when you want to launch a startup can be a daunting task.
-That is why imec.istart organizes Startup Matchmaking events twice a year.
-Founders looking for co-founders and other team members can meet people eager to join a startup.
+That is why imec.istart launched The Co-Founder Community: an online community for everyone that is looking for a co-founder to connect, speeddate with eachother and get some tips and tricks on how to find a co-founder.